A Month Living with Death in a Temple in Nepal

 This year Australian photographer Yani Clarke spent a month documenting life and death at Nepal’s Pashupatinath Temple, a site that incinerates more than 40 bodies a day.
 Despite the constant presence of death and grief, Pashupatinath is hardly somber.
-Her photos are full of holy men, monkeys, and festivities.
-But at 21, it was still a confronting way to engage with death so intimately for the first time.
+Clarke’s photos are full of holy men, monkeys, and festivities.
+But it was still a shock for the photographer, at the age of 21, to engage with death so intimately for the first time.

 Videos by VICE